Samuel Oschin Planetarium

 Once You Have Your Ticket

-Please make sure you are in line for your show at least 10 minutes before the show time printed on your ticket.
+Please make sure you are in line for your show at least 15 to 20 minutes before the show time printed on your ticket (we seat 15 minutes prior to the show start).
 There will be building announcements as a reminder before each show, but you are ultimately responsible for being on time.

 There will be absolutely no late admission to the theater.
-Once the doors have closed, the show is underway and must not be interrupted.
+Once the doors have closed no one may enter the theater.
 If you must leave the theater during the show, you cannot be readmitted.